-Figure 30: (Left) The position resolution (approximately 72 μ m) for GEM detectors achieved during PRad experiment; this represents a factor of 20-40 improvement over the resolution available without the GEM tracker in the setup.
+Figure 33: (Left) The position resolution (approximately 72 μ m) for GEM detectors achieved during PRad experiment; this represents a factor of 20-40 improvement over the resolution available without the GEM tracker in the setup.
 (Right) The scattered Møller ee pair rings detected by PRad GEM tracker illustrating the high position resolution and accuracy provided by the GEMs.
 Furthermore, this plot shows the very low background level in the reconstructed GEM hit locations.

-The readout of the two GEM μ RWELL layers requires approximately 20 k electronic channels.
-This readout for the proposed experiment will be done by using the high-bandwidth optical link based MPD readout system recently developed for the SBS program in Hall A. This system is currently under rigorous resting.
+testing.
 This new system uses the APV-25 chip used in the PRad GEM readout.
 However, the readout of the digitized data is performed over a high-bandwidth optical link to a Sub-System Processor (SSP) unit in a CODA DAQ setup.
 Given its 40 MHz sampling rate and the number of multiplexing channels, the limiting trigger rate for the APV chip is 280 KHz in theory.
 In practice we expect it to be lower and assume a 100 KHz limit.
 Currently tests are underway by the Jlab electronics group in collaboration with the UVa group to test the SBS GEM readout system to this high trigger rate limit.
 Given the aggressive R&P program currently in place to reach this goal we do not anticipate any difficulty of reaching the 25 kHz trigger rate assumed for the DRad experiment.